-The Bribery Act reforms the criminal law to provide a new, modern and comprehensive scheme of bribery offences that will enables courts and prosecutors to respond more effectively to bribery committed within the UK or abroad.
+The Bribery Act reformed the criminal law to provide a new, modern and comprehensive scheme of bribery offences that enables courts and prosecutors to respond more effectively to bribery committed within the UK or abroad.
 The Bribery Act applies to all individuals living in and corporates (irrespective as to what happens to any profit) based or operating in the UK.
 The Act covers all sorts of bribery, directly or indirectly, whether or not this involves a public official, in the UK or abroad.

 What is a bribe?

 A bribe is defined as a ‘financial or other advantage’.
 There is no minimum value; it can include cash, hospitality, a gift, a facilitation payment; it can be offered with the intention of inducing improper behaviour, or knowing acceptance would be improper.

 What are the penalties?

 - A criminal prosecution carries a sentence of up to ten years imprisonment